czue/pegasus-docs/deployment/heroku.md

 ### Building the front end

+As of Pegasus version 0.19, Heroku container builds will automatically build your front end files for you.
+You don't need to do anything to set this up.

-If you're using Heroku's Python support you can configure Heroku to build your front-end files for you.
+If you're using Heroku's Python support you can also configure Heroku to build your front-end files for you.

 To set this up, all you need to do is add the `heroku/nodejs` buildpack to your application from the settings page.